benjavicente/benjavicente.dev/public/blog/context-in-web-frameworks/index.md

 I ended building my own GitHub webhook utility, and programming hacky workaround for connecting the Telegram bot to the API.

 This led me to explore standards or patterns for passing context in web frameworks.
-It's common to heard patterns from object oriented programing, the intricacies of functional programming, or principles in software development.
+It's common to heard patterns from object oriented programming, the intricacies of functional programming, or principles in software development.
 **But what about patterns for passing “context” around?**

 Passing information around in a application is a basic common need in software development, an it surprises me that nowhere I have seen different patterns categorized or explored in my (little) years of software development.